 IS MY RED OCEAN RIPE?

-So, these are the things that I look for to know if this market is ready to birth a Blue Ocean.
+So, these are the signs I look for to know if a market is ready to birth a Blue Ocean.

 #1: Conflicting Beliefs